 Some Mardi Gras parade planners ban plastic beads to cut back on waste

-Some Mardi Gras parades are banning one of their most colorful traditions - tossing out plastic beads.
-Organizers are trying to cut down on the millions of pounds of trash they make each year.
-Matt Bloom with member station WWNO stepped out on the streets of New Orleans for a closer look.
+Mardi Gras parades have a reputation for making a lot of trash.
+But some organizers are trying to change that by banning one of the most colorful Mardi Gras traditions, the tossing of plastic beads into the crowd.
+Matt Bloom with Member station WWNO takes us on a recent parade on the streets of New Orleans where plastic beads were notably absent.

 (SOUNDBITE OF MUSIC)